 An undersupply of vitamin B8 affects the skin and hair.
 Reddened and inflamed areas appear on the skin; hair may fall out.
 Other symptoms may include muscle pain, fatigue, headaches and loss of appetite.
-On a psychological level, depressive moods can occur as a symptom of deficiency.
+On a psychological level, depressive moods may appear as a deficiency symptom.

 Although a deficiency of vitamin B8 is rare in a balanced diet, there are risk groups that could be affected.
 These include pregnant women, people with eating disorders, or people who are currently on a course of antibiotics.
 There are also certain hereditary diseases in which biotin absorption is inhibited.

 Vitamin B8 is found in yeast products.
 It is found in nuts, soybeans and meat.
 Liver, in particular, can have high levels of vitamin B8.
 Lentils and legumes also have a particularly rich content, as do all dairy products and cereals.
 With this rich selection, it can be assumed that a deficiency of vitamin B8 is rather rare.

 The recommended daily amount for adults is 40 micrograms.
 It can be found in 400 grams of apples, three boiled eggs, in about 320 grams of rice or 70 grams of soybeans.

 As a food supplement, vitamin B8 is often listed under the trade name biotin.
 In addition to high-dose biotin products, there are also many preparations with additives such as selenium and zinc.
 Many biotin products are offered for special support of skin, hair and nails.
 If the daily requirement is not met, our supplements such as Vitality Shot are the ideal alternative.